Jump to topic

 Dentin, cementum, enamel, and dental pulp are the four main components of teeth.
 As periodontitis persists, the disease typically damages the cementum, dentin, or both.
 Root planing is an attempt to smooth rough surfaces and remove any subgingival bacteria.

 After the procedure is complete, your dentist flushes the area to remove any remaining bacteria.
-Then they apply digital pressure to ensure proper tissue adaptation if the area has been disrupted.
+Then they apply pressure to ensure proper gum tissue growth.

 Patients typically experience minor pain after the procedure.
 Properly healed gums appear as well-adapted, firm, and normally shaped tissue.